Does Alcohol Make You Fat

 How Booze Breaks Down in the System

-When alcohol is drunk, it’s degraded into acetate– which is comparable to vinegar.
+When alcohol is drunk, it’s degraded into acetate, comparable to vinegar.
 The body uses acetate before all other stockpiled fuel in the system.

 Simply put, it flourishes on the alcohol rather than any surplus body fat you may be working hard at the gym to decrease.
 The body chooses acetate over glucose and body fat.
 In short, your system will hold on to the tasty treats you had previously in the day or week and survive on the booze alone.

-That’s why plateaus are so typical for people who consume alcohol and are working towards weight loss.
+That’s why plateaus are so typical for people who consume alcohol and work towards weight loss.

 To make things even worse, drinking had a propensity for momentarily halting the body’s fat oxidation.
 This makes it even harder for your body to burn existing body fat.
-If you’re wanting to put on weight, clinically the very best method is to consume alcohol a lot and chow down a bunch of fat.
+If you want to put on weight, clinically, the very best method is to consume alcohol a lot and chow down a bunch of fat.

-This does not imply you need to quit drinking completely so as to reduce or keep your body weight.
+This does not imply you must quit drinking to reduce or keep your body weight.
 Having said that, it will definitely help.

-The very best strategy is restraint, but with booze, that typically calls for either extremely solid self-discipline or having a strong support group.
+The best strategy is restraint, but with booze, that typically calls for excellent self-discipline or a strong support group.

-The only technique to actually know what you’re drinking and just how much is to throw social events for yourself.
-Measure your drinks, have your families keep an eye on you (and you can return the favor), and as a bonus, you’ll save significant money by not dishing out for those $15 drinks at the club.
+The only way to know what you’re drinking and how much is to throw social events for yourself.
+Measure your drinks, have your families keep an eye on you (and you can return the favor), and as a bonus, you’ll save significant money by not dishing out those $15 drinks at the club.

-A slimmer waistline and a hefty savings account, sound good?
+Do a slimmer waistline, and a hefty savings account sound good?

 Of course, but they are just the tip of the iceberg when it comes down to the benefits of living a happy sober life.

 If you are ready to kick the attractively packaged poison into touch.
-Click here to find out more about the how to stop drinking course from Craig Beck – AKA The Stop Drinking Expert.
+Click here to learn more about the how to stop drinking course from Craig Beck – AKA The Stop Drinking Expert.